PrashamTrivedi/MongoObsidianNotes/PSTT/Mongod.md

   - `slowms` indicates the maximum time query should take before it is considered slow. ^slowMs
 - We can set profiler level with `db.setProfilingLevel(profileLevel, {ProfileParams})`.
   - We can set `slowms` using this method call.
+- Profiler adds additional overhead for all operations, so it's not recommended to keep this turning.
+- Recommend to read logs if using 4.4+ #recommendation

 ## Authentication & Authorization